 Fatal hit and run on Airline Hwy leaves 73-year-old man dead

-BATON ROUGE - Baton Rouge Police Traffic Homicide detectives are investigating a fatal hit and run that occurred in the 6400 block of Airline Hwy around 6:30 p.m. yesterday evening.
+BATON ROUGE - Baton Rouge Police Traffic Homicide detectives are investigating a fatal hit and run that occurred in the 6400 block of Airline Hwy around 6:30 p.m., Thursday.

 Ulysses Williams, 73, was struck by a red Toyota pick-up truck that was traveling northbound on Airline Highway while he tried to cross the road.